-We were staying in a beautiful farm house just outside of Pitlochry so we all jumped into our cars and drove down towards Blair Castle caravan park where the Segway-Ecosse tours were offered.
+We were staying in a beautiful farm house just outside of Pitlochry so we all jumped into our cars and drove down towards Blair Atholl and Blair Castle caravan park where the Segway-Ecosse tours were offered.
 We were excited, scared and nervous for what we had let ourselves in for.

 Upon arrival we were greeted by our enthusiastic and very patient instructor, he kindly offered us tea and a biscuit while he looked around for helmets that fit.
 I cannot commend this man enough, putting up with an overly excited group of women who were both egging each other on and then slagging each other for looking funny.